 20. Incorporate Vintage Elements

 Vintage pieces can add warmth and nostalgia to your mood board.
 Look for elements like old postcards, vintage fabrics, or retro designs.
 I enjoy the charm and history that vintage items bring to my boards.
+You can explore these charming vintage diary ideas to find more inspiration for your collection.

 21. Include Geometric Shapes